hajineats/LearningBack/README.md

 - 13 May is a cheat day
 - 14 May is also a cheat day
 - 15 May is also another cheat day
+- 16 May is also another cheat day (feels bad)